influxdata/docs-v2/content/influxdb/cloud-iox/sql/SQL-reference.md

  - '2022-01-31 06:30:30' ((RFC3339-like, no fractional seconds)
  - 1567296000000000000 (Unix epoch)

-All dates and times in RFC3339 and RFC3339 like-format must be in single quotes.
+All dates and times in RFC3339 and RFC3339-like format must be in single quotes.
 Unix epoch timestamps do not need quotes.

  ### Boolean literals